1. Home/

 AI Security Framework & Governance

 An AI security framework establishes the organizational guardrails for the secure use of AI.
-We work with you to develop policies, processes, and controls that can be integrated into your existing ISMS.
-From model inventory and access controls and data classification to incident response planning for AI-specific incidents.
-We take into account regulatory requirements from the EU AI Act, DORA, and industry-specific standards.
+Together with you, we develop policies, processes, and controls that can be integrated into your existing ISMS.
+From model inventory and access controls and data classification through to incident response planning for AI-specific incidents.
+In doing so, we take into account regulatory requirements from the EU AI Act, DORA, and industry-specific standards.

 Adversarial Machine Learning Defense